WEBSITE PRIVACY NOTICE

 Consent.
 We may seek your consent to disclose your information to third parties if we are required to do so.
 Where we have sought, and you have provided, your express consent for a particular purpose, please note you have the right to withdraw your consent at any time by notifying us at the contact information above.

 De-Identified and Aggregate Information.
-We may use and disclose information about potential, current and former employees in de-identified or aggregate form without limitation.
+We may use and disclose information in de-identified or aggregate form without limitation.

 LINKS TO OTHER SITES